Spray paints are not only easy to use, but they also give a bright and beautiful finish to the material it’s used on. So, can you spray paint wood?

 - Apply Primer.

-- Spray the Paint.
+- Apply the Spray Paint.

 The tools you need for this project are listed below.